gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 # <img src="https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/blob/main/Plot%20Results/under%20construction.png" width="40"> Czech FOI Mortality Data Analysis – Overview

-This repository contains scripts, datasets, logs, and plots for analyzing Czech FOI mortality data, with a focus on evaluating vaccine effectiveness (VE) and identifying potential biases.
+This repository contains scripts, datasets, logs, and plots for analyzing Czech FOI mortality data, with a focus on vaccine effectiveness (VE) and potential biases.

 **Main Goal:**
-The project aims to fairly compare the survival time of vaccinated (VX) and unvaccinated (UVX) individuals during the study period using **RMST (Restricted Mean Survival Time)**.
-The scripts explore how vaccine effectiveness is calculated, detect biases, and use simulations to test statistical methods.
+The project compares survival times of vaccinated (VX) and unvaccinated (UVX) individuals using Restricted Mean Survival Time (RMST).
+It examines how vaccine effectiveness is estimated and generates simulated datasets to identify biases and evaluate the sensitivity of the statistical methods applied.

 ---

-## Key Concept: RMST (Restricted Mean Survival Time)
+## Concept: RMST (Restricted Mean Survival Time)

 RMST measures the average survival time within a fixed follow-up period (for example, 2 years).